-The subject of showboating is particularly pertinent this week as we approach the 45th birthday of former Mexico star Cuauhtémoc Blanco.
+The subject of showboating is particularly pertinent in the week of the birthday of former Mexico star Cuauhtémoc Blanco.

 His signature move, the Cuauhtemiña (or ‘bunny-hop’, to English audiences) might not have been as stylish as a well-executed rabona, but it was no less visually arresting.

 Imagine being on the receiving end of the Cuauhtemiña.
 You’ll often share your shame with a team-mate, such is the nature of a hop between two players at once, but this doesn’t halve the impact: if anything it doubles it, by virtue of coming from a place where you ought to be twice as likely to find a solution.